Absent Subsequences in Words: Algorithms

 Based on this observation, we first compute using \cref{alg:isMAS} the shortest prefixes of $w$ containing $u[1:1], u[1:2], \ldots, u[1:m]$ and the shortest suffixes of $w$ containing $u[m:m], u[m-1:m], \ldots, u[1:m]$.
 With the knowledge over these prefixes and suffixes, we can quickly decide for a position $i$ of $u$, if $u[1:i-1] u[i+1:m]$ is a subsequence or an absent subsequence of $w$.
 For this, we check if the shortest prefix of $w$ containing $u[1:i-1]$ is overlapping with the shortest suffix containing $u[i+1:m]$.
 If they are overlapping, we obtained from $u$ an absent subsequence $u[1:i-1] u[i+1:m]$ by removing the letter $u[i]$, meaning that $u$ is not an $\mas$.

 If, for all positions $i \in [1:m]$, the shortest prefix containing $u[1:i-1]$ and the shortest suffix containing $u[i+1:m]$ are not overlapping, then $u$ is clearly an $\mas$: all its subsequences of length $m-1$ are also subsequences of $w$, while $u$ is absent.
-Checking whether this property holds takes linear time. \Cref{alg:isMAS} is an implementation in pseudocode of the strategy presented in the proof.
+Checking whether this property holds takes linear time. \Cref{alg:isMAS} is an implementation in pseudocode of the strategy presented in the proof. \SetKw{KwOr}{or} \SetKwFunction{KwIsSubseq}{isSubseq}